2012 Bangladesh Premier League: Venues

 A total of 33 matches, including the semi-finals and final, were held at two venues in Chittagong and Dhaka.
-The Zohur Ahmed Chowdhury Stadium in Chittagong hosted eight matches, with the majority of matches, including all playoff matches and the final, being held at the Sher-e-Bangla National Cricket Stadium in Dhaka.
+The Bir Shreshtho Flight Lieutenant Matiur Rahman Cricket Stadium in Chittagong hosted eight matches, with the majority of matches, including all playoff matches and the final, being held at the Sher-e-Bangla National Cricket Stadium in Mirpur, Dhaka.

 Sponsors

-Bangladeshi group Destiny and the Boishakhi TV channel were the title sponsors the tournament, paying Tk.
-7.50 crore.
+Bangladeshi group Destiny and the Boishakhi TV channel were the title sponsors of the tournament, paying Tk.
+7.50 crore to earn that right.
 Other sponsors included the Bangladesh Tourism Board, United Airways and Islami Bank Bangladesh Ltd. Channel 9 was the main broadcaster for the tournament.
 The management partner was Game On, an Indian sports company, which organised the logistics of the tournament.

 Controversies

 Match fixing

-BPL 2012 had its first brush with controversy even before the tournament started.
-Mashrafe Mortaza, one of Bangladesh's leading fast bowlers and captain of the Dhaka Gladiators, reported a potential spot-fixing approach by a fellow cricketer and that BPL matches could be hit by fixing to the team management.
-As of developments so far, the franchise had informed the BPL of the approach, according to Gladiators media manager Minhaz Uddin Khan.
-Furthermore, an ICC ACSU officer was already in Dhaka to conduct the situation.
+Before the tournament started, Mashrafe Mortaza, one of Bangladesh's leading fast bowlers and the captain of Dhaka Gladiators, reported a spot-fixing approach by a fellow cricketer.
+The BPL was informed of the approach.

 Overdue payments

-The league was supposed to pay players in installments during the tournament, with 25% of their wages due before the start of the tournament, 50% during the tournament and the remainder at the end.
-A series of financial irregularities meant that many overseas players had only received the first 25% well after the tournament ended.
+Players were supposed to be paid in instalments during the tournament, with 25% of each player's wages due before the start of the tournament, 50% during the tournament, and the remainder at the end.
+A series of financial irregularities meant that many overseas players only received the first 25% well after the tournament ended.
 Most eventually received their payments, although players from Pakistan were still awaiting theirs in April 2012.